 From Chet Holmgren to Domantas Sabonis, reviewing the 2023-24 season for 11 former Gonzaga players in the NBA

-May 30—The last former Zag standing in the NBA postseason finally bowed out Monday night when a shorthanded Indiana Pacers team lost in Game 4 of the Eastern Conference Finals to the Boston Celtics, despite another breakout performance from Andrew Nembhard.
+May 31—The last former Zag standing in the NBA postseason finally bowed out Monday night when a shorthanded Indiana Pacers team lost in Game 4 of the Eastern Conference finals to the Boston Celtics, despite another breakout performance from Andrew Nembhard.

 With All-Star point guard Tyrese Haliburton sidelined from a hamstring injury, Nembhard was Indiana's top scorer for the second consecutive game, scoring 24 points to go with 10 assists during a 105-102 defeat — the third game in the series decided by five points or fewer.